- Home

 12. Learn a language

-Another great way you can engage the creative side of your brain is by learning a language.
+Another great way to engage the creative side of your brain is by learning a language.

 13. Make new friends

 By the time we reach retirement age, many of us have already formed our friendships and tend to socialise with the people we know.
-But making new friends and widening your circle is a wonderful thing to do, whatever age you are.
+But making friends and widening your circle is a wonderful thing to do, whatever your age.

-Meeting different people exposes us to new experiences and opinions, and making intergenerational friendships can keep us young at heart.
-Plus, younger people benefit from spending time with people with more life experience, too.
+Meeting different people exposes us to new experiences and opinions, and intergenerational friendships can keep us young at heart.
+Plus, younger people benefit from spending time with those with more life experience, too.

-It’s true that making new friends can be more difficult in later life – especially if you’re shy.
+Making new friends can indeed be more difficult in later life, especially if you’re shy.
 But hopefully, our articles 12 ways to make new friends and 9 different ways to meet new people can give you some helpful tips.

 14. Downsize